Lucrezia97/Lucrezia97/README.md

 ---

 ## Pinned Repositories
-Here are some of the projects I have been working on:
+Here are some of the projects I have been working on :
 📌 **Coming soon!** Stay tuned for updates 🚀

 ---